The classical-quantum limit: Two special cases of dynamics

-A second limiting case of the above dynamics is to consider the dynamics under the approximation for $z=(q,p)$.
-This is true exactly when $H(q,p)$ is self-commuting i.e. when $[H(z),H(z^\prime)]=0$ for all $z,z^\prime$ in phase space, and has an error of $O(\hbar^n)$ when the classical-quantum Hamiltonian takes the form $H=\frac{p^2}{2m_C}+\frac{\hat{p}^2}{2m_Q}+ V(q-\hat{q})$.
-Making this approximation, we find that $L^H_q=\frac{\partial H}{\partial q}$, $L^H_p=\frac{\partial H}{\partial p}$ and $H_{eff}=\frac{\hbar s^2}{4}\frac{\partial^2 H}{\partial q^2}+\frac{\hbar }{4s^2}\frac{\partial^2 H}{\partial p^2}$.
-The dynamics in \eqref{eq: LcanCQ} then reduces in form to the following where we have defined the Lindblad operator $\bar{L}=s L^H_q+ i s^{-1} L^H_p$ such that the decoherence part of the dynamics is diagonalised.
+A second limiting case of the above dynamics is to consider the dynamics under the approximation for $z=(q,p)$ and $n>0$.
+This is true exactly when $H(q,p)$ is self-commuting i.e. when $[H(z),H(z^\prime)]=0$ for all $z,z^\prime$ in phase space, and has an error of $O(\hbar^n)$ when the classical-quantum Hamiltonian takes the form $H=(p^2/2m_C) \mathds{1}+ P^2/2m_Q+V(q\mathds{1}-Q)$, where $Q$ and $P$ are operators on the quantum subsystem satisfying $[Q,P]=i\hbar$.
+Making this approximation, we find that $L^H_q=\partial_q H$, $L^H_p=\partial_p H $ and $H_{eff}=(\hbar s^2/4)\partial_q^2 H +(\hbar /4s^2)\partial_p^2 H$.
+The dynamics in \eqref{eq: LcanCQ} then reduces in form to the following where we have defined the Lindblad operator $\bar{L}=s L^H_q+ i s^{-1} L^H_p$ as in equation \eqref{eq: Lindblad_def}.
 The first line gives the unitary evolution and Alexandrov bracket from the quantum-classical Liouville equation \eqref{eq: CQ_liouville}.
-However, the second line, formed from $H_{eff}$ and the mixed derivative-commutator terms, contain exactly the additional terms associated to the dynamics of the partial Glauber-Sudarshan representation i.e. the first two lines give $\mathcal{L}^P\rvert_{O(\hbar^0)}$, previously found in \eqref{eq: L_P}.
+However, the second and third lines, formed from $H_{eff}$ and the mixed derivative-commutator terms, contain exactly the additional terms associated to the dynamics of the partial Glauber-Sudarshan representation i.e. the first three lines give $\mathcal{L}^P\rvert_{O(\hbar^0)}$, previously found in \eqref{eq: L_P}.
 We thus see that the total dynamics is exactly the dynamics of the partial Glauber-Sudarshan representation to lowest order in $\hbar$, with additional terms corresponding to noise in the classical and quantum systems.
 Since the approximation made above occurs at the level of the operators, the complete positivity of the dynamics is unchanged, and thus may still be unravelled by using the simplified forms of the operators $L_q^H$, $L_p^H$ and $H_{eff}$ in equations \eqref{eq: unrav_C} and \eqref{eq: unrav_Q}.